ivopetiz/algotrading/README.md

 Entry functions aggregate all strategies to enter in a specific market.
 Once data fill all the requisites to enter a specific market, an action is taken.
 Users can use one or several functions in the same call, to fill the requisites and enter market/markets.
-Functions should return *True*, if the available data represent an exit point for the user.
+Functions should return *True*, if the available data represent an entry point for the user.
 If not, the return needs to be *False*.
 <entry.py> should aggregate all users entry functions.

 ### Example